91TV

-Schools and youth groups were able to apply to be a judging panel.
-Successful judging panels receive a set of the shortlisted books, along with STEM resources and judging guidance to help them select their winner.
+Schools and youth groups can apply to be a judging panel.
+Successful judging panels receive a set of the shortlisted books, along with judging guidance and resources to help them select their winner.
 Find out more about applying to be a school or youth group judging panel.

 The Wild Life of Dinosaurs and Other Prehistoric Animals by award-winning author Mike Barfield, illustrated by Paula Bossio, has been revealed as the winner of the Royal Society Young People’s Book Prize 2025.

 Panels of young judges, drawn from hundreds of schools, science centres, and community groups from across the UK, read the shortlisted books and declared their champion.
-The 2025 winner was announced at an award ceremony in April 2026.
+The 2025 winner was announced at an where students from local schools and judging panels gathered to meet the shortlisted authors and crown their winner.

 The Centre for Industry Education Collaboration has created a set of six school resources to use alongside the books that were shortlisted for the Royal Society’s Young People’s Book Prize 2025.
 Read more and download these free resources for teachers and students.